For preschool, we’ve tried lots of different activities and curricula.

 Screens in moderation.
 Sometimes kids just need and want the downtime.
 When it’s bad weather outside or we’re not feeling well, it’s fine to curl up together or alone with the cats and watch a show or play an app.
 Why should we make kids feel guilty when adults do it all the time?

 We spend lots of time outside.
 We play balancing and running games and run free and wild.
+We learn about and experience nature.

 They use real tools in the kitchen, helping cook real food meals.